QiMeng-PRepair: Precise Code Repair via Edit-Aware Reward Optimization¶

 Background & Motivation¶

-Goal: Design a Precise Repair framework that maximizes reuse of the original code while maintaining repair correctness.
+Goal: Design a Precise Repair framework that maximizes the reuse of original code while maintaining repair correctness.

 Method¶